 DAY 3–SCENIC WHITE MOUNTAINS/“THE KANC”/LINCOLN

-This morning, delight in the breathtaking views of the Portland Head Lighthouse.
+This morning, delight in the breathtaking views of the Portland Head Light.
 Afterwards, we experience the seasonal beauty that abounds in New Hampshire!
 We head to North Conway to explore the city and allow time for lunch on your own in this picturesque town.
 Then, get your camera ready for a close-up view of New Hampshire’s White Mountains on the Kancamagus Highway, renowned among New Englanders as one of the region’s most pristine scenic drives.
 We’ve plotted several stops to witness the splendor of fall as we cross the 2,860-foot Kancamagus Pass, aka “The Kanc”, before traveling into a stunning, deep valley.
 Lush trees loaded with color create a panorama beyond compare.
 B, D

 DAY 4–FRANCONIA NOTCH/MT.
 WASHINGTON VALLEY